radius-project/blog/radblog/content/posts/2024/traderx-radius/index.md

 ### Complete Multi-Environment Deployment Experience

-Finally, we want to demonstrate that TraderX can be deployed to multiple cloud environments using Radius.
-We will create a reference architecture that can serve as a user guide for deploying TraderX to local, Azure, and AWS environments.
+Finally, once the database and message bus resources are changed to be configurable and portable, we want to demonstrate using Radius to deploy TraderX to multiple environments leveraging platform-specific resources (e.g. local PostgreSQL Database, AWS RDS for PostgreSQL, Azure Database for PostgreSQL).
+We will create a reference architecture that can serve as a user guide for deploying TraderX to multiple environments.
+These will include sample templates for environment configurations and Recipes for local, AWS, and Azure environments.
 Done thoughtfully, this would provide users with a one-click deployment experience that allows developers to experience TraderX on any cloud with minimal effort.

 ## Learn More and Contribute